project-gemmi/gemmi/docs/utils.rst

 * Averaging predicted B-factors of nearby atoms helps; we use Gaussian smoothing (blurring) with σ around 2A.

-* Pearson CC around 0.8 may seem high, but it corresponds to R2=0.64, i.e. it we explain only 64% of the B-factor variance.
+* Pearson's CC around 0.8 may seem high, but it corresponds to R2=0.64, i.e. it we explain only 64% of the B-factor variance.
   Even less of the absolute deviation -- below 50%.